minprog/programmeren-2/onderwerp/30 oop/war/index.md

     Player 1 wins this round!

     Round 5:
-    Player 1 draws 5 of Diamonds
+    Player 1 draws 9 of Spades
-    Player 2 draws 4 of Hearts
+    Player 2 draws 9 of Diamonds
-    Player 1 wins this round!
+    It's a tie!

     ...